-Q. SUPPORTIVE SERVICES PLAN: Provide a detailed description of how supportive services will be secured for project tenants.
-Use the table below to provide details of how supportive services will be provided to tenants.
+S. SUPPORTIVE SERVICES PLAN: Provide a detailed description of how supportive services will be secured for project tenants by using the table below.
 The plan should note any differences between services targeted to units with the HSC preference and services that will be available building-wide.
 Attach a letter from the identified partner(s) confirming the details of the plan.